 Over the centuries, humans have come up with some weird fashion stylings.
 Whether out of practicality, vanity, or some mixture of the two, historical fashion can look hilariously bizarre to modern eyes.
-In all likelihood, though, something people are wearing now will show up on one of these lists in a century!
-For now, though, have a look through 12 of the strangest fashion trends from history.
+In all likelihood though, some of the things people wear today will end up on a list of ‘bizarre’ things worn for our century!
+While we’re still in the 21st century, let’s have a look and a laugh at some of the strangest fashion trends from history.

 Everyone has seen their fair share of badly placed shoulder pads, but the upper classes of the 16th century took it to a whole different level with bombasting.
 They would use bombast, a mixed form of stuffing that could be made of cotton, wool, sawdust, or horsehair, to make certain parts of their bodies seem larger — like their arms, legs, shoulders, or in the case of some rich men, bellies.
 In some cases, people would carry around six pounds of the stuff inside their clothes.